Everyone, especially our seniors, should have the chance to live independently with pride.

 Tips to help seniors stay independent

-- Support their social life: Help them to continue activities such as visiting relatives and family, connecting with their friends or groups, attending church or other interests they have always had.
+- Support their social life: Help Mum or Dad to continue activities such as visiting relatives and family, connecting with their friends or groups, attending church or other interests they have always had.
 This can reduce feelings of isolation and loneliness.

 - Staying active: Engaging in regular exercise helps maintain mobility, strength and balance.
 This could be regular walks with friends or neighbours around the block, gardening or a home exercise program designed by a physiotherapist.
 It may seem difficult to attend classes such as yoga and tai chi but with technology it is possible to stay active at home with online exercise classes.
 Exercise can help prevent seniors from suffering a loss of balance and strength, which can lead to serious falls.

-- Involve seniors in day-to-day activities: Get them involved in meal planning, cooking, baking, shopping and cleaning, where possible and safe.
+- Involve Mum or Dad in day-to-day activities: Get them involved in meal planning, cooking, baking, shopping and cleaning, where possible and safe.
 This promotes feelings of achievement and self-worth.

 - Keep the brain active: Involving seniors in problem solving, playing cards, board games, sudoko, crossword, doing puzzles or following their favourite sports team.
 This helps boost their memory skills and self-confidence in tackling problems.